 In Amsterdam you have many many museums.
-For me, my highlights are:
+For me, the highlights are:

 At Rijksmuseum, you admire over 400 masterpieces by great artists such as Jan Steen, Frans Hals, Vermeer and of course Rembrandt.

 Admire one the most famous Dutch Golden Age painting: The night Watch and get impressed not only by its size ( It is 363 cm x 437 cm = 11.91 ft x 14.34 ft).

 Make sure you get your Skip-The-Line Ticket on the phone BEFORE queuing here.